adarshchavakula/PersonalizationProject/Project Results.md

 ***High level plan***

 ##### SVD++
 We designed a user-song matrix and used the skips as our parameter of interest.
 The implicit factor $FY$ is then combined with the user-song latent space to form the reconstructed $(U+FY)V^T$ matrix.
+This implies that simply act of skipping a song in a particular period contains significant information about the user's preference and unspecified activity.

+In the SVD model from Part I, we used a binary variable for whether the song has been listened by a given user.
+Such a derivation of user factors does not discriminate between users who have listened to the same set of songs, but have listened to higher quantities of individual songs.
+Two such users will have exactly the same song recommendation by the original SVD model.

 ##### Performance Evaluation